Discrimination and Discriminatory Harassment

 - In some instances, the Administrative Officer will initiate an informal resolution, if the circumstances suggest that this type of resolution is appropriate.
 If so, the complaint will be handled by the “Informal Complaint” process described below.

-- When a student is accused of discrimination or discriminatory harassment, the procedures outlined in the KSC Student Judicial Code will ollowed.
+- When a student is accused of discrimination or discriminatory harassment, the procedures outlined in the KSC Student Judicial Code will followed.

-- If the alleged target of student harassment is a member of the staff, the Principal Administrator who oversees the division in which the individual is employed and the Director of Human Resources will be notified.
+- If the alleged target of student harassment is a member of the staff, the Principal Administrator who oversees the division in which the individual is employed and the Title IX, Discrimination and Harassment Coordinator the Director of Human Resources will be notified.

 - If the responsible administrator is unable to assume the duties as defined, the President will assign an alternate Responsible Administrator.